The Era of 'Popularity for Central, Talent for Pacific'

 The Reversed Power Dynamic Between Leagues

 From the 2010s onward, the power dynamic between the Pacific and Central Leagues shifted dramatically.
 The Pacific League dominated interleague play with overwhelming winning records, and Pacific League teams continued to win the Japan Series.
 In attendance growth, the Pacific League's rate of increase surpassed the Central League, with some teams exceeding Central League counterparts.
 Behind this reversal were PLM's joint marketing, each team's community-focused strategies, and improved ballpark experiences through modernization.
-The Pacific League, once called the 'unpopular league,' has now become the driving force of innovation in NPB.
+The Pacific League, once called the 'unpopular league,' had by the 2020s become the driving force of innovation in NPB.
 This history of transformation serves as an excellent example of how organizations can reinvent themselves through crisis.